ChatScript/ChatScript/WIKI/ChatScript-Json.md

 #### `JSONOpen and local files`

-JSONOpen is a wrapper around `Curl` library, so you can use as an url a local file reference like `file:///c:/myfile.txt`.
+JSONOpen is a wrapper around the `Curl` library, so you can use as an url a local file reference like `file:///c:/myfile.txt`.
 The file, of course, should be a JSON text string.